dinther/pathbuilder/README.md

 Each method has its own benefits and drawbacks.
 The SVG path string method can create a polygon or return a point list which you can manipulate as desired.
 But modules also allow a much finer control over the curve segmentation as you can slip in a $fa, $fs or $fn parameter with every command module.

 # Rip and pillage
 If Pathbuilder isn't quite your thing you might still was to have a look at some of the functions.
 Pathbuilder has no dependencies and the functions have been written as self contained as possible and sensible.
+Even easier is to jump over to my other repository of stand-alone ready to use openSCAD functions called [openSCAD_functions](https://github.com/dinther/openSCAD_functions)

 Here are just a few examples: